-Ophthalmic imaging is a valuable tool for diagnostic testing and documentation of pathological changes in the eye.
-These images quickly provide data that aid physicians and others involved in the treatment process.
+Ophthalmic imaging modalities are valuable tools for testing, documentation, and diagnosis of pathological changes in the eye.
+These modalities quickly provide data that aid physicians and others involved in the treatment process.

 The photography service at the Cizik Eye Clinic also provides fundus photography, which records digital images of the retina; slit-lamp photography, which offers images of the cornea, iris, and lens; and external photography to record unbalanced muscles, malpositioned eyelids, traumatic injuries, and configuration of orbits.

 The Ultrasonography unit at the Cizik Eye Clinic provides noninvasive diagnostic testing and evaluations of adults and children.
 Ultrasonography permits identification of ocular and orbital lesions such as tumors, retinal detachments, hemorrhages, or foreign bodies within the eye that cannot be detected by conventional examination procedure.

 Confocal microscopy is a noninvasive technique that permits in vivo visualization of the entire corneal thickness.
 The precise measurements that are possible with this technique permit localization of intracorneal disease processes.